You are on our United Kingdom site

 Parental leave system

 The Government promised previously to review the parental leave system within the first year of Government.
 A review of the parental leave system was launched by the Government on 1 July 2025.
 The scope of the review includes all current and upcoming parental leave and pay entitlements, including: maternity, paternity, adoption, shared parental, parental bereavement, parental leave (unpaid), neonatal, maternity allowance and bereaved partners paternity leave (unpaid – which is not yet in force).
-The initial call for evidence is open from 1 July 2025 to 26 August 2025.
-It is broad in scope and tests whether the existing parental leave and pay entitlements support four core objectives, which include maternal health, economic growth, the best start in life and childcare.
+The initial call for evidence was open from 1 July 2025 to 26 August 2025.
+It was broad in scope and sought to test whether the existing parental leave and pay entitlements support four core objectives, which include maternal health, economic growth, the best start in life and childcare.

 Timing and developments: